Contactmstern@colgate.edu (315) 228-6136

 Peer-Refereed Book Chapters

-Woolley, S. W. & Stern, M. (forthcoming).
-Queering education: Killing-joy and nurturing-hope in a college classroom.
-In J. P. Jiménez & N-B. Guarriello (Eds.), Queer affective literacy: Fostering critical emotional sensibilities in the classroom.
-Charlotte, NC: Information Age Publishing.
+Woolley, S. W. & Stern, M. (2020).
+Queering Education: Killing-joy and nurturing-hope in a college classroom.
+In K. LaFollette & N. Santavicca (Eds.), Queer approaches: Emotion, expression, and communication in the classroom, 125-141.
+Information Age Publishing.

 Stern, M. & Hussain, K. (2017).
 Big talk in the little city: Grassroots activism by and for the common/s.
 In A. Means, D. Ford, & G. Slater (Eds.), Educational commons in theory and practice: Global pedagogy and politics, 231-241.
-New York, NY: Palgrave Macmillan.
+Palgrave Macmillan.

 Journal Issues Edited